Understanding healthcare in canada

 4. Follow-up on Tests: If additional tests are recommended, confirm that they are covered under provincial healthcare plans and schedule them promptly.

-Effective communication between the family doctor, specialist, and patient is crucial for thorough care.
+Effective communication between your family doctor, specialist, and yourself is crucial for thorough care.
 By taking these steps, seniors can receive the timely and thorough medical attention they deserve.

 Accessing Additional Medical Tests